HomeLatest NewsGovTechMaharashtra mulling incentives to disperse IT companies from Mumbai, Pune to tier-2, tier-3 cities

 Patil said during the virtual conference that Maharashtra has led the way in IT and that the state government led by Chief Minister Uddhav Thackeray will continue to do so.

 Mumbai, Pune, Nagpur, and Aurangabad have proven to be IT hubs, and their human resources have kept the state on top in the sector.
 “Many important projects have been undertaken and implemented by the state government’s MahaIT company.
-Last year, we waived over 30 lakh farmer loans, and 30 lakh students received scholarships directly into their bank accounts “he said.
+Last year, we waived over 30 lakh farmer loans, and 30 lakh students received directly into their accounts “he said.

 The state wants to spread the IT culture from big cities to small towns, he said.